EdinK48/Django_React/README.md

-# Experiments
+# Experiments - Caution: Undergoing adjustments.
+You will be notified as soon this repo is working properly on a local machine!

-This a basic example of how a Django and React project can be set up
+This a basic example of how a Django and React project can be set up.

 ### Usefull resources
 <ol>